LesleyHilton/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+.map

+Use map when you are converting data.
+It returns a brand new array, it does not manipulate the original array.
+The song says:

+"If you use a map
+To return all your all your values back
+With a bit of a transform
+You'll return them as a pack"

+.reduce Does not return a new array.
+It returns a single value.
+It's used for multiplication and division.
+Can be used for anything.

+"Finally, reduce
+Is the perfect thing to use
+When you want a single output
+like a recipe for juice"

+.filter Use when you want to filter data that can be true or false.
+If it is true it goes in the new array.
+If it's false it is not included.
+It returns a new array & doesn't manipulate the original.
+It requires a return statement. \

+"If you've got a few
+But only some values pass as true
+You can use a filter
+To return the ones that do"

 2. Explain the difference between a callback and a higher order function.

+Higher order functions receive callback functions; callbacks are passed into higher order functions as arguments.

 3. Explain what a closure is.

+Closure is when the function has to reach outside of itself to find the variable or array it seeks.

 4. Describe the four principles of the 'this' keyword.

+This will bind to the window if not given any context.
+Implicit binding is what's to the left of the dot.
+Explicit binding is call, apply, or bind.
+New binding is when a function is imvoked with the "new" keyword; it points to the new object that's created.

 5. Why do we need super() in an extended class?

+Extends means the object is the child of the previous object, and therefore inherits everything its parent had.
+Super is a way of giving other properties to the object, a favorite toy, for example.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.